open-control-systems/device-hub/docs/install/rpi/README.md

 **Monitor device data in influxdb**

 Open `locahost:8086` in a browser and enter the influxdb credentials.
 Ensure SSH port forwarding is enabled.
 Navigate to the Data Explorer, select the required data type, telemetry or registration, then select the device ID.
-It's also possible to explore the data using the pre-configured [dashboards](../../templates/influxdb).
-See the example below.
+It's also possible to explore the data using the pre-configured [dashboard](../../templates/influxdb).
+Import it into the influxdb using the influxdb UI as follows: Dashboard -> CREATE DASHBOARD -> Import Dashboard.

+The dashboard looks like this:
 ![InfluxDB Dashboard Example](influxdb_example_dashboard.png)